supabase-community/pg-parser/README.md

 ### `parse()` method

-To parse a SQL query, use the `parse` method:
+To parse a SQL query, use the `parse()` method:

 ```typescript
 const sql = 'SELECT * FROM users WHERE id = 1';
 const result = await parser.parse(sql);
 ```

-This returns a `PgParserResult` object.
-If the parse was successful, `PgParserResult` will contain a `tree` property containing the abstract syntax tree (AST) of the parsed SQL query.
+This returns a `WrappedParseResult` object.
+If the parse was successful, `WrappedParseResult` will contain a `tree` property containing the abstract syntax tree (AST) of the parsed SQL query.

-If the parse failed, `PgParserResult` will contain an `error` property with the error message from the Postgres parser.
+If the parse failed, `WrappedParseResult` will contain an `error` property with the error message from the Postgres parser.

 Use the `error` property to check if the parse was successful: